Skip to content

 20.2%

-Hurts had his best passing game of the season against the Bengals, going 16-for-20 for 236 yards and one touchdown.
-He finished the day with +20.2 completion percentage above expectation (CPOE), a metric from NFL Next Gen Stats that accounts for the difference between a quarterback’s actual completion percentage (80% for Hurts on Sunday) and expected completion percentage (59.8%) while accounting for the difficulty level of each pass.
-That difficulty level is subjective, but Next Gen Stats factors in receiver separation, receiver location on the field, and passer separation at the time of the throw from the closest pass rusher.
+Hurts had his best passing game of the season against the Bengals, going 16-for-20 for 236 yards and a touchdown.
+He finished the day with a +20.2 completion percentage above expectation (CPOE), a metric from NFL Next Gen Stats that accounts for the difference between a quarterback’s actual completion percentage (80% for Hurts on Sunday) and expected completion percentage (59.8%) while accounting for the difficulty level of each pass.

 Hurts’ CPOE against the Bengals was the highest of his career and the third-best by a quarterback in a game this season.
 The rate indicates that Hurts was completing low-percentage passes at a high frequency, a feat made possible by the talent of A.J.
-Brown (five receptions for 84 yards) and DeVonta Smith (six receptions for 85 yards and a touchdown) and the accuracy of the fifth-year quarterback.
+Brown (five receptions for 84 yards) and DeVonta Smith (six receptions for 85 yards and that touchdown) and the accuracy of the fifth-year quarterback.
 Hurts leads the league at +6.6% CPOE for the season.

 In the same vein, Hurts finished with a 35% aggressiveness rate (second-highest in the NFL in Week 8), another measurement from Next Gen Stats that tracks the amount of passing attempts a quarterback makes into tight coverage.